askanniething/Africaid/README.md

 # Africaid
+A chrome extension that generates ad revenue for relevant charities.

 ## Inspiration
 We were inspired to create Africaid based on pre-existing platforms that rely on sponsorship or ad-based revenue, such as Ecosia.